Medically reviewed by Katelyn Hagerty, FNP

 This could be applicable where you are experiencing symptoms of depression, but are yet to meet the two-week mark, or if you’re experiencing some symptoms of depression, but not others.

-Counseling is also recommended if you have tried individual or group forms of cognitive-behavioral therapy, exercise and other self-help treatments without satisfactory results for your depression.
+Counseling is also recommended if you have tried individual or group forms of cognitive-behavioral therapy, exercise (Yes! regular exercise helps with depression) and other self-help treatments without satisfactory results for your depression.

 To help manage mild to moderate forms of this condition, you can expect a counselor for depression to actively listen to your challenges and respond with empathy.